00-BonnieB/00-BonnieB.github.io/about.md

 title: About
 permalink: /about/
 ---

-I like understaning stuff, especially if this involves drinking coffee in the process.
+I like understanding stuff, especially if this is about London and involves coffee drinking.

 ### More Information